jamesmrollins/service_design/README.md

 # service_design
-This repository supports a pilot service design capability within OHI.
+This repository supports the piloting of a service design capability within OHI.